reviewdog/errorformat/fmts/README.md

 golint.new.go|11 col 1| comment on exported function F2 should be of the form "F2 ..."
 ```

+You can run test by `go test ./...`

 ### 4) go generate ./...

 Run `go generate ./...` to update document file.